easylau/opencsv/README.md

     system("pause");
     return 0;

-More detail introduction can be available in https://www.bilibili.com/video/BV1yP4y1w7FE.
+More detailed introduction can be available in https://www.bilibili.com/video/BV1yP4y1w7FE.